knowrohit/know_medical_dialogues/README.md

 This dataset is crafted for training Large Language Models (LLMs) with a focus on understanding and generating medically-informed dialogue.
 It's ideal for LLM applications aiming to provide medical information or insights, especially for scenarios with limited access to healthcare resources.

 ❗ Limitations:
 While this dataset includes diverse interactions, it doesn't cover every medical scenario.
+Jk the second version covers every colloquial conversation.
 Models trained on this data should be viewed as an additional resource, not a substitute for professional medical consultation.

 📌 Data Source:
 Conversational seed tasks or exchanges were collected from anonymized patient-doctor interactions and synthetically made using GPT4.